fxp-jim/HorizonDocs/Horizon User Guide/Getting Started/Resetting Your Password.md

 	⚠️ Note: The link expires in 15 minutes.

 6. Type in your new password.
 You may have to delete the system-generated password.
+	💡 Tip: To easily move the cursor to the next field, consider using the tab key on your keyboard.

 7. Click **Change Password**.

-8. Click OK when you see the sucesfull **Password Reset** notification.
+8. Click OK when you see the sucessfull **Password Reset** notification.

 **To reset your password if you're logged in to Horizon: